jrucho/YTbeatmakercues/README.md

 * Newly recorded loops begin playing on the very next bar for snappier response
 * Reduced latency and cleaner loop boundaries for punchier recordings

-## Update 1.6
+## Update 1.7
 * **Projector Monitor** button opens a borderless window for live video with effects
 * Drag green handles on that window to map corners for quick projection alignment
+* Real‑time brightness effect pulses with the music in the monitor window
-* Video loops are recorded with active EQ, reverb and tape effects
+* Video loops are recorded with active EQ, reverb and tape effects plus any visual FX

 ## Update 1.4
 * Four independent audio loopers with bright progress bars beneath the looper button